 - Refuse, and therefore help stop the madness of the free-pen / free-pencil give-aways.

-- Use refillable pens, piston fountain pens, mechanical pencils, refillable white board markers and donate extra office material (paper, pencils) to your public school’s art program.
+- Use refillable pens with a piston, mechanical pencils, refillable white board markers and donate extra office material (paper, pencils) to your public school’s art program.

-- Start your personal junk mail war, cancel your phone directories, and sign up for electronic bills and statements.
+- Start your personal junk mail war, cancel your phone directories, and sign up for electronic bills and statements (step-by-step guide to cancelling all junkmail in the book )

 - Reuse single-side printed paper for printing or making notepads held by a metal clip, reuse junk mail response envelopes and if buying new paper, choose recycled and packaged in paper.